CJCascalheira/cjcascalheira/content/publication/helminen-latent-2022/index.md

 ---
-title: 'A certain evolution: A phenomenological study of 24/7 BDSM and negotiating consent'
+title: 'A latent class analysis of tailored substance use treatment programs: Implications for treating syndemic conditions facing sexual and gender minority populations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here